spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/making-sure-events-get-handled-in-the-right-order.md

 In a local environment, where events have a very low chance of getting fired concurrently, it's probably ok to just use the `sync` driver.

-## Handling events immediately
+## Handling events synchronously

-If you want a projector to handle an event immediately, in the same request as the event was fired, you must implement the `Spatie\EventProjector\Projectors\ShouldBeCalledImmediatly` interface.
-This is an empty interface that merely hints to the `EventProjectionist` the event handling should happen in a non-queued manner.
+If you want a projector to handle an event immediately, in the same request as the event was fired, you should let your projector implement the `Spatie\EventProjector\Projectors\SyncProjector` interface instead of the the normal `Spatie\EventProjector\Projectors\SyncProjector`.
+This is interface that hints to the `EventProjectionist` the event handling should happen in a non-queued manner.

+If you have a lot of concurrently requests that fire off events that should be handled synchronously theres a high chance that projectors will fall behind.
+For a more detailed look at the problem and the solution read the section [on using event streams](/laravel-event-projector/v1/basic-usage/using-event-streams)